pmary/data-structure-in-javascript/48-complex-recursive-problems.md

 Although the legend is interesting, you need not worry about the world ending any time soon.
 The number of moves required to correctly move a tower of 64 disks is $$2^{64}-1 = 18,446,744,073,709,551,615$$.
 At a rate of one move per second, that is $$584,942,417,355$$ years!
 Clearly there is more to this puzzle than meets the eye.

+Notice that, as the rules specify, the disks on each peg are stacked so that smaller disks are always on top of the larger disks.
+If you have not tried to solve this puzzle before, you should try it now.
+You do not need fancy disks and poles–a pile of books or pieces of paper will work.

 ![](/assets/tower_of_hanoi.jpg)